dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 Once defined the procedures for generating and verifying the provenance signature string, let's consider how these signatures can be integrated with the associated YANG data by enclosing the signature in the data structure.
 This document considers four different enclosing methods, suitable for different stages of the YANG schema and usage patterns of the YANG data.
 The enclosing method defines not only how the provenance signature string is combined with the signed YANG data but also the specific procedure for selecting the specific YANG content to be processed when signing and verifying.

-Appendix A includes a set of exmaples of the different enclosing methods, applied to the same YANG fragment, to illustrate their use.
+Appendix A includes a set of examples of the different enclosing methods, applied to the same YANG fragment, to illustrate their use.

 ## Including a Provenance Leaf in a YANG Element